Stariu0013/grading/webApis/file/README.md

 * readAsDataURL(blob) – read the binary data and encode it as base64 data url.
 * abort() – cancel the operation.

-**FormData** uses to collect data from form and send them through network.
+**FormData** used to collect data from form and send them through network.
 Methods:
 * .append(key, value)
 * .append(name, blob, fileName)